ZoyaAfzal/100daysCodeChallenge/Day35/NullishCoalescingOperator/README.md

 The precedence of the ?? operator is the same as ||.
 They both equal 3 in the MDN table.
 That means that, just like ||, the nullish coalescing operator ?? is evaluated before = and ?, but after most other operations, such as +, *.

+Using ?? with && or || :

+Due to safety reasons, JavaScript forbids using ?? together with && and || operators, unless the precedence is explicitly specified with parentheses.
+The limitation is surely debatable, it was added to the language specification with the purpose to avoid pro

 So we may need to add parentheses in expressions.
 Otherwise, if we omit parentheses, then as * has the higher precedence than ??, it would execute first, leading to incorrect results.

 Using ?? with && or || :